Guide Speculative

 Storage: The Trap Nobody Sees Coming

-Let’s talk about the topic everyone underestimates.
 150 GB minimum is the baseline estimate.
-But add in the day-one patch (easily 20-30 GB), future DLC, regular updates, and GTA Online 2 content… We could easily reach 250 to 300 GB within months of launch.
+Add in the day-one patch (easily 20-30 GB), future DLC, regular updates, and GTA Online 2 content, and the total could reach 250 to 300 GB within months of launch.

-And if you want decent load times in an open world this size, an NVMe SSD isn’t a luxury — it’s a necessity.
+For decent load times in an open world this size, an NVMe SSD isn’t a luxury.
 The difference between a SATA SSD and a Gen4 NVMe can translate to near-instant fast travel versus 15-second loading screens.

 What’s Confirmed